bovinehero/hunt-showdown/README.md

 ### Content
 Text Content for the website was written by the Crytek Employees and was ourced from the store [Page](https://eu-shop.crytek.com/games/hunt-showdown).
-Block quotes for testamonials are cited within the web documents.
+Block quotes for testimonials are cited within the web documents.

 ### Media
 Images from the official Hunt Showdown [site](https://www.huntshowdown.com/media) presspack